 The Very Large Telescope Interferometer

 The four 8.2-m Unit Telescopes (UTs) and the four 1.8-m Auxiliary Telescopes (ATs) are the light collecting elements of the VLTI.
 The UTs are set on fixed locations while the ATs can be relocated on 30 different stations.
-See the VLTI user manual for the currently offered AT stations.
-The telescopes can be combined in groups of three (triplet) or four (quadruplet) depending on the beam-combining instrument.
-After the light beams have passed through a complex system of mirrors and light paths have been equalized by the delay lines, the combination at near-infrared is performed by the PIONIER and GRAVITY instruments in the near infrared and by MATISSE in the mid-infrared part of the spectrum.
+The light can be re-combined for either three (triplet) or four (quadruplet) telescopes depending on the beam-combining instrument.
+After the light beams have passed through a complex system of mirrors and the light paths have been equalized by the delay line system, the light re-combination is performed by the PIONIER and GRAVITY instruments in the near infrared and by MATISSE in the mid-infrared part of the spectrum.

 Due to its characteristics, the VLTI has become a very attractive means for scientific research on various objects like young pre-main sequence stars and their protoplanetary disks, post-main sequence mass-losing stars, binary objects and their orbits, solar system asteroids, and extragalactic objects such as active galactic nuclei.